vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

 1. **Website rendering changes** - This RFC focuses on generating JSON; website rendering remains unchanged
 2. **Vector-specific functions** - Focus is VRL stdlib only (see Future work for Vector adoption)
+3. **Automatic VRL function discorery and/or AST parsing** - This is a nice project but currently all VRL functions are present in the `vrl::stdlib::all()` vector.
+This RFC focuses on documentation and not (code generation for) automatic function discovery

 ## Pain points